Vyral/base-template/_posts/2018-08-24-august-2018-market-update-is-the-market-slowing-down.md

 Now, what do we expect the market to do in the future?

 My prediction is that we’ll see pricing stay flat.
 Interest rates may dip down just a little bit to help speed up the economy from a housing perspective, but not too much.
-We’ll also likely continue to see longer sales process.
+We’ll also likely continue to see a longer sales process.
 Buyers will find themselves with more to choose from and more room to negotiate.

 It’s also important to note that traditionally, **November and December have been some of my best months for business.** That’s because people who move and sell during those months are extra motivated to complete their transactions so they can settle into their new home or job if they’re relocating.